chenson399/poppy-sdk/README.md

 emotion_recognition.main_window()

 ```
 This file uses deepface library to do emotion analysis on a detected face and shows detected emotion on the screen.
 The code uses a try and except statement so that code does not stop when a face is not detected.
+It will return the dominant emotion and print the emotion on the video stream window that is detected from the passed frame.

 ## poppy_full_eye_tracking.py
 ```python